 Effect of Change in Frequency (or) Wavelength of the Sound Wave

-Change of frequency (or) wavelength do not affect the speed of sound in a medium (Homogeneous isotropic medium) Sound travels with the same speed in all directions.
+Change of frequency (or) wavelength does not affect the speed of sound in a medium (Homogeneous isotropic medium).
+Sound travels at the same speed in all directions.

-When sound wave passes from one medium to another medium, frequency remains constant but wavelength and velocity changes.
+When the sound wave passes from one medium to another medium, the frequency remains constant but wavelength and velocity changes.

 Effect of Amplitude

 Generally, the small amplitude does not affect the speed of sound in the gas.
 However, a very large amplitude may affect the speed of the sound wave.